szaster/Employee-Tracker-App-HW12/README.md

 Extension for VS code [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to autoformat the code when saving.

-Use console.table package [console.table](https://www.npmjs.com/package/console.table) to print an array of objects as a table in console.
+Use [console.table](https://www.npmjs.com/package/console.table) package to print an array of objects as a table in console.

 ## License